j-siderius/TinySpark/docs/chapter2/plant_monitoring_micro.md

 # Plant monitoring on the TinySpark development board

-Now that you have implemented your first real neural network, let's deploy it to the TinySpark development kit.
+Now that you have implemented your first real neural network, deploy the model to the TinySpark development kit.

 The environmental sensor (more information on the [TinyML development kit sensors page](../kit/devkit.md)) will be used for the temperature and humidity measurements.
 In a deployment, this sensor could be mounted close to the plant, and be configured to send a message to the gardener, or remotely open a window or start a ventilator.
 For now, the result of the prediction will be printed to the Serial monitor (see the [Programming guide](../kit/programming.md) for more information).

 ![TinyML development board environmental sensor](../assets/images/devboard_env_sensor.png)

-Let's implement the logic from our last section, and build the neural network into the development board code.
+Implement the logic from the [previous section](../chapter2/plant_monitoring.md), into the TinySpark development board, using the [Environmental sensor example code](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/environmental_sensor.py).

 [![Open In Github](../assets/images/github-badge.svg)](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/plant_monitoring.py)